T-Mohamed-Shafeek/langgraph-lc-academy-repo-with-groq/CONCEPT.md

 5. So, LG can help us create a complex agentic system where we can introduce looping between the nodes/steps (step1->step2->step1) until the desired goal is achieved, branching (letting the node to decide which edge/path to go), human-in-the-loop (allowing us to interfere for crucial decision making)
+6. The term 'chain' means just a collection of Sequential/Linear Steps/Nodes, mostly applicable in LangChain.

 ## Why LG?
 Even without LG, we can build agentic system but here is the catch: